SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 **Note:**

 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
--   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).
+-   For more information about the specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).

 ## sn2ne, general purpose instance family with enhanced network performance